jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

 5. **Fixture initialization issues**:
    - When fixtures inherit from other fixtures, ensure parent variables are properly initialized
+   - Always initialize combined dimensions (e.g., `N = N1 + N2`) at the beginning of the derived class constructor before using them for vector resizing to avoid "vector::_M_default_append" errors
-   - Be careful with variables set in SetUp() that are needed in constructors
+   - Be careful with variables set in SetUp() that are needed in constructors - these won't be available during constructor execution
    - For edge cases with zero dimensions, ensure proper allocation of dummy arrays with required dimensions

 6. **Test design patterns**: